First Ostomy Blowout After Six Months: Share Your Experience

 I know this thread is a bit old now, but I just had a read through it.

-I've had a few blow out so far, two at home and one while I was out.
-Luckily it happened just as I was getting out of the car at the grocery store.
-So I just hopped back in cleaned up a bit and drove back home to finish cleaning.
+I've had a few blowouts so far, two at home and one while I was out.
+Luckily, it happened just as I was getting out of the car at the grocery store.
+So, I just hopped back in, cleaned up a bit, and drove back home to finish cleaning.

 Hearing everyone's stories certainly helps.
-It's nice to know you're not alone, that there are many others that have experienced the same thing you have and likely even worse.
-Helps keep things in perspective.
+It's nice to know you're not alone, that there are many others who have experienced the same thing you have and likely even worse.
+It helps keep things in perspective.

 kbd